-Grace Bay area, and elsewhere on the island.
+There are some great inexpensive dining options on Providenciales, both in the Grace Bay area, and elsewhere on the island.
 Many of these restaurants primarily focus on lunch, yet some are opened later in the day and evening.
-Takeout is also available at all.
+Takeout is also available at nearly all.

 Le Comptoir Français

-Regent Village in central Grace Bay and within walking distance of many resorts, serves some of the best sandwiches on Providenciales.
-There’s a great range of meat and vegi options to choose from for subs and sandwiches, and there’s also a selection of other dishes and foods, including salads, chesses, wine, and more.
+Le Comptoir Français, a French deli located in the Regent Village in central Grace Bay and within walking distance of many resorts, serves some of the best sandwiches on Providenciales.
+There’s a great range of meat and veggie options to choose from for subs and sandwiches, and there’s also a selection of other dishes and foods, including salads, cheeses, wine, and more.

 Most sandwiches are priced at $10, with drinks and chips extra.

-Ports of Call in central Grace Bay.
+Patty Place is located at the La Petite Place plaza near Ports of Call in central Grace Bay.
 This small shop primarily serves ice cream and dessert, yet an inexpensive light lunch option is their meat or vegetarian patties.
-Patties are a Jamaican pastry that can be either sweet or savoury, and is similar to a meat pie.
+Patties are a Jamaican pastry that can be either sweet or savory and is similar to a meat pie.
 A large meat patty with a cold drink costs about $5.

 The ice cream at Patty Place is the famous Jamaican Devon House brand, and there’s typically a wide selection available.

+The Graceway Gourmet supermarket has a very wide selection of prepared foods, a salad bar, custom sandwich and wrap creations, pizza, coffee, pastries, and much more.
 It’s important to keep in mind that prices vary widely.
 It’s possible to be out the door at well under $10 per person including drinks, yet some fare options, such as salads, can add up fast.

 Graceway Gourmet has a shaded outdoor seating area for customers.

-Downtown on Providenciales has much of a polarized reputation, with many locals and visitors either loving or hating it.
-This take out restaurant specializes in spicy fried chicken wings and French fries, with a small selection of drink choices to go with the food.
+Sweet T’s, located in the Downtown area of Providenciales has much of a polarized reputation, with many locals and visitors either loving or hating it.
+This take-out restaurant specializes in spicy fried chicken wings and French fries, with a small selection of drink choices to go with the food.
 In any case, Sweet T’s is one of the least expensive dining options on the island, with a serving of wings, fries, and a drink coming in at about $5 or $6.

-Large whole pie pizzas start at just under $20, and the typical fried chicken takeout for one costs about $8, including a drink.
+Large whole-pie pizzas start at just under $20, and the typical fried chicken takeout for one costs about $8, including a drink.

 Top of the Cove Deli

-The menu includes some great BBQ and jerk dishes, as well as a great compliment of other options.
+If you’re looking for a local restaurant with a full menu and waiter service, yet still offers a decent price, Chinson's Grill Shack on Leeward Highway is a great spot.
+The menu includes some great BBQ and jerk dishes, as well as a great complement of other options.
 The restaurant overlooks the highway, which, being on the island of Provo, is a little more interesting than it sounds.

 Meal options come in small and large sizes, and the small will typically be ample food for most.
-A small meal of chicken, peas n’ rice, and your choice of an additional side costs $8.
+A small meal of chicken, peas n’ rice, and your choice of an additional side costs around $10.
 Larger meals and ribs are a few dollars more, and drinks start at 50 cents.
 The greatest downside to Tiny’s Restaurant is the very limited indoor and outdoor seating.
 The onsite convenience store is a great place to stock up on drinks and snacks, too.